Baccata/tagless-blogpost/docs/tagless.md

 }
 ```

-Since we reason in terms of **capabilities**, the order has no incidence in
+Since we reason in terms of **capabilities** rather than concrete **effect datatypess**, the business logic does not have to worry about the ordering of the effects.
-the business logic.
 It is however worth noting that when you choose the **effect type**, the order can have an impact.
 For instance, wrapping the state effect in an erroring layer could mean that you wouldn't be able to inspect the state in the event of an error, so it might be better to do the opposite.

-Now, let's re-implement the KVStore to cater to the new requirement :

 ## Version 4

+Now that we've established the compatibility of the logic, let's re-implement the KVStore to cater to the new requirement (erroring when removing an abstent key) :

 ### The implementation